 At Burton we aim to provide the highest quality pastoral support throughout the school.
 We work in partnership with the PACE trust to support pupils at Burton achieve their best, educationally, socially and emotionally.

-Our Pastoral Support team is made up of Mrs E Castro, our Pastoral Support Worker and Mrs K Simmonds, our Emotional Literacy Support Assistant (ELSA).
+Our Pastoral Support team is made up of Miss Jane Pope, our Pastoral Support Worker and Mrs Karen Simmonds and Miss Kerrie Smith our Emotional Literacy Support Assistants (ELSA).

 The aims of pastoral support at Burton: